ethereum/EIPs/SIPS/sip-53.md

 or short (the underlying asset's price is lower than the strike price).

 At this point, users may exercise the options they hold, which will destroy them.
-If the market resolved long, each long option pays out 1 sUSD, and each long option pays out nothing.
+If the market resolved long, each long option pays out 1 sUSD, and each short option pays out nothing.
 If the market resolved short, each long option pays out nothing, and each short option pays out 1 sUSD.

 These returns are paid from the total bids made on both sides during the bidding period.